-- 1. Top Bar gives you single-click access to the Dashboard interface and the FatWire e-docs site; the means to toggle the tree on and off; and the means to log out of Content Server. - Your user name is displayed near the right edge of the bar.
-Click your user name to reveal a list of roles associated with it, and therefore the permissions granted to you on the current site. - 2.
-Button Bar gives you single-click access to common content management tasks. - 3.
-Tree presents information about the site's organization and assets, categorized by tabs that are configurable, customizable, and dynamic. - 4.
-Workspace where you take follow-up action on your initial request, such as, to create an asset, perform a search, review assignments, and so forth.
-Most often, you work in a form or with a list in this space. - 5.
-Status Bar displays a description when you move the mouse pointer over a screen component.
+• Top Bar - gives you single-click access to the Dash and InSite interfaces and to FatWire Analytics (if it is installed); the means to toggle the tree on and off; and the means to log out of Content Server.

+Your user name is displayed near the right edge of the bar.
+Click your user name to reveal a list of roles associated with it, and therefore the permissions granted to you on the current site.

+- Button Bar gives you single-click access to common content management tasks. - Tree presents information about the site's organization and assets, categorized by tabs that are configurable, customizable, and dynamic. - Workspace where you take follow-up action on your initial request, such as, to create an asset, perform a search, review assignments, and so forth.
+Most often, you work in a form or with a list in this space. - Status Bar displays a description when you move the mouse pointer over a screen component.
 It also reports processing activity.
 The status bar appears only if you configure your browser to display it.